data-mining/demo/payrange_demo/README.md

 ## Development

 ### Schema Design

-Note : this is just a Demo so Data Models generated just for demonstration purpose.
+Note : this is just a Demo sofollowing Data Models generated just for demonstration purpose.
-More detailed discussion available in this document.

 var UserPaymentsSchema = new Schema({
     timestamp: {type: Date},